 I spoke about this with friends and family but still there was a dark cloud of uncertainty around the whole situation.
 Why did she drop?
 Why didn’t she recover?
 May she have lived had we not intervened so aggressively?
 I could not silence questions that raced around my mind.
 I needed answers.

 It was explained to me that by not intervening she was heading to respiratory failure and ultimately death.
 It also turned out that she had a congenital heart defect and that lowered the chances of success on ECMO and was probably behind the cardiovascular instability.
-They had no option but to try, and sadly, with the odds stacked against her, it didn’t work.
+They had no option but to intervene aggressively, and sadly, with the odds stacked against her, it didn’t work.